 Dr. Moffett-Bateau has won multiple grants and fellowships for her work on poverty and political behavior.
-Most recently the City University of New York awarded her the Diversity Projects Development Fund Grant, The Professional Staff Congress-City University of New York (PSC-CUNY) Research Award and she is a 2015-2016 Faculty Fellowship Publication Program Fellow.
+Most recently Alexandra was a University Postdoctoral Fellow in the Africana Studies Institute at the University of Connecticut for the 2016-2017 academic year.
+Dr. Moffett-Bateau was awarded a Post-Doctoral Fellowship at UConn as a part of the Collaborative for Equity Through Research on Women and Girl’s of Color.
+In 2014 the City University of New York awarded her the Diversity Projects Development Fund Grant, The Professional Staff Congress-City University of New York (PSC-CUNY) Research Award and she was a 2015-2016 Faculty Fellowship Publication Program Fellow.
 Prior to her arrival in New York she was a Pre-Doctoral Fellow at the University of Virginia Carter G. Woodson Center.

 Her academic work was recently published in the anthology Feminist Erasures: Challenging Backlash Culture.